alangunning/doc-ai-analysis-starter/docs/content/interactive-shell.md

 the shell leverages ``click-repl`` to provide tab completion and can be reused in other Typer-based projects.

+Use `show doc-types` and `show topics` to list document types under the ``data/`` directory and analysis topics discovered from prompt files.

 ## Built-in commands

 The interactive prompt includes a minimal set of shell-like commands.